-Use of School Facilities for ACT and SAT Testing
+Use of School Facilities for ACT, SAT and PSAT Testing

 MDE continues to prioritize the health and safety of Minnesota's students, families and school staff.
-As we continue to see significant spread of COVID-19 across our state, Education Commissioner Ricker has consulted with Commissioner of Health Jan Malcolm and has determined that ACT and SAT testing will not be permitted in school facilities during the month of December 2020.
-The commissioners will continue monitoring the public health situation to make determinations about ACT and SAT testing in school facilities for future test dates.
+Education Commissioner Ricker has consulted with Commissioner of Health Jan Malcolm and has determined that ACT, SAT and

+PSAT testing will be permitted in school facilities beginning January 7, 2021, regardless of learning model.
+The commissioners will continue monitoring the public health situation to make determinations about testing in school facilities for future test dates.